137mg/webserv/README.md

 First select appropriate status code from here.

-If the file is present and the client has permissions to access it, then select appropriate Content-Type from here.
+If the file is present and the client has permissions to access it, then select appropriate `Content-Type` from here.

 Then open the file, read the data into a variable.
 Count the number of bytes read from the file.
-When you read a simple text file, we can count while reading the file or from the return value of the read() function or strlen(variable).
-Set the Content-Length.
+When you read a simple text file, we can count while reading the file or from the return value of the `read()` function or `strlen(variable)`.
+Set the `Content-Length`.

 Then construct the **Response Header.**

-Now add a newline at the end of **Response Header** and append the data to it which we have read from the file (If and only if the file is present and the client has permissions to access it).
+Now add a `newline` at the end of **Response Header** and append the data to it which we have read from the file (If and only if the file is present and the client has permissions to access it).

 **SEND THE RESPONSE HEADER TO THE CLIENT!**